-According to the International Tanker Owners Pollution Federation - ITOPF (White and Molloy, 2003), factors that determine the clean-up cost of spills include (a) type of oil, (b) amount of oil spilled and rate of spillage, (c) physical, biological and economic characteristics of spill location, (d) weather and sea conditions, (e) time of the year and (f) effectiveness of clean-up.
+According to the International Tanker Owners Pollution Federation- ITOPF (White and Molloy, 2003), factors that determine the clean-up cost of spills include (a) type of oil, (b) amount of oil spilled and rate of spillage, (c) physical, biological and economic characteristics of spill location, (d) weather and sea conditions, (e) time of the year and (f) effectiveness of clean-up.
 And in general, costs involved in oil spill incidents include (i) clean-up costs, (ii) indemnification of the owner and (iii) compensation costs to third-parties.

 Therefore the point of primary importance that triggered the debate at the IMO was the adequacy or inadequacy of using any single dollar per tonne figure as an environmental criterion.
 Various spill cost data over the years suggested the following average cleanup costs worldwide (\$/tonne, 1999 dollars): 6.09 (Mozambique), 438.68 (Spain), 3,082.80 (UK), 25,614 (USA) and even the extreme value of 76,589 for the region of Malaysia (Etkin, 2000).
-The Exxon Valdez 37,000-tonne oil spill had a cleanup cost of \$107,000/tonne (2007 dollars), whereas the cleanup cost of the Braer 85,000-tonne oil spill was as low as \$6/tonne3.
-At least all of the above testified to the broad variation of values on a per tonne basis, which would make the use of any single dollar per tonne figure questionable (see also Kontovas and Psaraftis (2006)).
+The Exxon Valdez 37,000-tonne oil spill had a cleanup cost of \$107,000/tonne (2007 dollars), whereas the cleanup cost of the Braer 85,000-tonne oil spill was as low as \$6/tonne4.
+At least all of the above testify to the broad variation of values on a per tonne basis, which makes the use of any single dollar per tonne figure questionable (see also Kontovas and Psaraftis (2006)).

-The delegation that brought this set of considerations to the IMO was Greece, with doc.
-MEPC 56/18/1 which drew attention to these and other related issues.
-MEPC 56 noted that further work, including more research, was needed on the subject, and agreed to establish a correspondence group (CG), under the co-ordination of Greece, in order to review the draft Environmental Risk Acceptance Criteria in FSA, and submit a written report to MEPC 57.
+Anyway, MEPC 56 considered Greece's submission (doc.
+MEPC 56/18/1) which drew attention to these and other related issues, and noting that further work, including more research, was needed on the subject, agreed to establish a correspondence group (CG), under the co-ordination of Greece, in order to review the draft Environmental Risk Acceptance Criteria in FSA, and submit a written report to MEPC 57.
 The author of this paper was assigned the task to coordinate the CG.